commercetools/commercetools-sunrise-java-cms/README.md

 ##Locale

 Underlying repository might provide localization of content.
 To leverage that this service can provide a page for the list of locales.
-The first locale on the list is matched against the repository contet.
+The first locale on the list is matched against the repository content.
 If it's missing the second one is matched and so forth.
 An empty list can be provided and the behavior is dependent on underlying implementation.